Portfolio-Allan-Rolle/100AngularChallenges/README.md

 26. Build a simple table that takes an objet and outputs the values.
 27. Create a pipe that accepts an array of strings and a sort direction value of either asc or desc.
 28. Build a tab component thats takes in an array of tabs and displays the content selected.
-29. Build a ripple directive that on hover changes color and on click ripple hover the element.
+29. Build a pipe that takes in an array of strings and filters it by a string.
 30. Build a fade in & fade out animation that fades an element when entering and leaving the DOM.
 31. Build a sort table that sorts on a boolean, number, string and date.
 32. Build a reactive form guard to ask the user if they wanted to proceed with the move if the form is dirty.